Mahindra Holidays & Resorts to add over 300 rooms by Mar | Business

 But, Singh was quick to add that they are always on the lookout for good assets.

-The company is debt-free and has assured cash-flows from a subscription monetization point of view.
+The company is debt-free and has assured cash-flows from a subscription monetisation point of view.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)